andreyto/pgp-par/README.md

 the actual values as described below.

 -   `--target-env TARGET_ENV` Sets the computing environment name
-    -   `ranger` is the environment configured for XSEDE TACC Ranger cluster (that was our main testing site for the MPI execution mode).
+    -   `ranger` is the environment configured for XSEDE TACC Ranger cluster (that was our primary testing site for the MPI execution mode).
     -   `htc` covers both HTC clusters and multi-core workstations.

-    The computing environments are discussed in detail below under under "Customizing the build procedure". `htc` is assumed by default.
+    The computing environments are discussed in detail below under "Customizing the build procedure". `htc` is assumed by default.

 -   `--prefix PGP_ROOT` Sets the installation directory.
 Everything will be installed under that directory, which will be created if it does not already exist.
 Wrapper scripts for a typical pipeline invocation will be under `PGP_ROOT/bin` and configurations files under `PGP_ROOT/config`.

 #### Customizing the build procedure